 The rhythms vary for different training exercises, with the exciting tones of Percussion, Bossa Nova and Samba Carnival all being played depending on the practise and area of development.

 Skills, skills, skills and more skills… Our goal of finely tuning our player’s skills is achieved through repetition of movements.
-The use of Futebol De Salão could not be more perfect for this.
+The use of Futebol De Salão and different sized and weighted footballs could not be more perfect for this.
 At SSS, we utilize a size two heavily weighted football, which allows players to spend more time with the ball to develop their skills and technique.
 The ball is used in Futebol de Salão, which was played by the likes of Pelé and Ronaldinho.

-We also use a size three football and the combination of both adds a variety of pace and weight to the game, encouraging players to adjust their play and mental awareness.
+We also use a size three football and tennis balls.
+The combination of these footballs adds a variety of pace and weight to the game, encouraging players to adjust their play and tactical awareness.